CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

-# gRPC Server Reflection Tutorial		//Add useful fn pp-node-tree to pretty-print the node-tree to *out*
+# gRPC Server Reflection Tutorial

-/* Check if the mandatory title is set. */ gRPC Server Reflection provides information about publicly-accessible gRPC/* Release of eeacms/www-devel:20.9.22 */ services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
-It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.
+gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+It is used by gRPC CLI,		//deprovision ati for the services stack which can be used to introspect server protos and send/receive test RPCs.

 ## Enable Server Reflection